 In details, the functional annotation are computed based on a large set of publicly available computational algorithms and databases.
 Especially, the InterproScan identify conserved functional domains on a protein, and unify multiple protein family databases and alignment algorithms.
 InterproScan unifies proteins functional domains from different databases such as PFAM, SUPERFAMILY, and PANTHER.

 The functional annotation are computed based on multiple other prediction algorithms, such as TMHMM, SIGNALP, and PROP.

 A result interface is displayed when the annotation are computed.
 For each transcript, a panel represents the elements identified on the transcript.
 Moreover, a result summary panel provides the number of ORFs identifies, the number of identified annotations, and allows to download the associated sequences.

-Each annotated ncRNA and ORF are represented by an interactive annotate viewer.
+For each transcript, either the ncRNA (possibly two for both strand) or the identified ORF(s) are represented by an interactive annotate viewer.
 This panel provides an interactive annotation representation, functional annotation descriptions, homology annotation descriptions.
 Furthermore, the viewer allow the possibility to search transcript, ORFs and proteins sequences in NCBI databases.